-That’s why we’re talking about life insurance company ratings today.
+That’s why we’re talking about life insurance carrier ratings today.
 We’re going to test out and explore how and why life insurers are financially strong and can back up their claims.

 Life Insurance Company Ratings Are A Part of the Bigger Picture of Creating Wealth